fygar256/general-assembler-axx/README.md

 #### include

-This will allow you to include a file.
+This is how you can include a file.

 ```
 .include "file.axx"
 ```

-## Assembly file description
+## Assembly file explanation

 #### label